-The Roanoke Valley Mental Health Care Collaborative provides free mental health assessments, psychiatric care and medication management, access to medications and lab services, counseling, and wellness/disease self-management classes to eligible adults with mental illnesses who lack financial access to, or are ineligible for, services in any other system of care available in the community.
+The Roanoke Valley Mental Health Care Collaborative provides free mental health assessments, psychiatric care and medication management, access to medications and lab services, and counseling to eligible adults with mental illnesses who lack financial access to, or are ineligible for, services in any other system of care available in the community.

 The goal of treatment is to decrease the severity of symptoms of psychiatric disorders, enabling clients to improve their performance at work or school, strengthen family and personal relationships, and enhance their day-to-day functioning.